-- 5.2.2 Amido Black may be applied to evidence either by using a spray bottle or by dipping the evidence.
+- 5.2.1 Amido Black may be applied to evidence either by using a spray bottle or by dipping the evidence.
 Completely cover the target area and allow to develop for approximately three (3) to five (5) minutes.
+Rinse item with tap water to remove any excess reagent after development.

+- 5.3 Standards and Controls The Forensic Scientist shall produce a self-made test print to be processed concurrently with items of evidence.

-Rinse item with tap water to remove any excess reagent after development. - 5.3 Standards and Controls N/A - 5.4 Calibration N/A - 5.5 Sampling N/A - 5.6 Calculations N/A - 5.7 Uncertainty of Measurement N/A - 6.0 Limitations Amido Black may stain lighter background surfaces. - 6.1 Amido Black will not detect the normal constituents of latent impressions; therefore, Amido Black must be used in sequence with other processing techniques.
+- 5.4 Calibration N/A

+- 5.5 Sampling N/A

+- 5.6 Calculations N/A

+- 5.7 Uncertainty of Measurement N/A

+- 6.0 Limitations Amido Black may stain lighter background surfaces - 6.1 Amido Black will not detect the normal constituents of latent impressions; therefore, Amido Black must be used in sequence with other processing techniques.
 It is essential to develop any traditional latent impressions prior to treatment with Amido Black.
 Careful treatment with powders before Amido Black will not interfere with Amido Black Processing.
 Ninhydrin, if used, must precede the application of Amido Black. - 6.2 Some impressions in blood on porous surfaces such as paper or cardboard may be improved by using Physical Developer after the application of Amido Black.
 Washing the item in a warm detergent solution after the Physical Developer treatment will reduce the Amido Black background staining.
 Use one (1) mL of Tergitol 7 per liter of distilled water at 50 °C, if the item of evidence will withstand this temperature.
-Wash the item until the background stain is reduced to acceptable levels. - 6.3 Amido Black solution may be kept indefinitely in a dark, shatter proof container. - 7.0 Safety Amido Black shall be used only in a well ventilated area such as a fume hood.
+Wash the item until the background stain is reduced to acceptable levels. - 6.3 Amido Black solution may be kept indefinitely in a dark, shatter proof container. - 7.0 Safety Amido Black shall be used only in a well-ventilated area such as a fume hood.
 The glacial acetic acid and formic acid in the solution may be corrosive.
-Eye protection shall be worn when preparing and transporting the reagent, and when processing items with the solution. - 7.1 This solution may also be used at crime scenes provided that proper safety precautions are applied; however, only use in well ventilated areas or utilize a fan to remove the fumes produced. - 8.0 References
+Eye protection shall be worn when preparing and transporting the reagent, and when processing items with the solution. - 7.1 This solution may also be used at crime scenes provided that proper safety precautions are applied; however, only use in well ventilated areas or utilize a fan to remove the fumes produced.

+8.0 References